sallybao29/apcs-final/README.md

 -12/31/14 - Added more items.
 Added more interactions to use items found. - Tiffany

 -12/31/14 - Added doors to list of available interactions.
 Made find method for inventory. - Sally

+-1/1/14 - Edited Driver and checkDoor method to end the game after the last door has been opened.
+Added descriptions for door 2. - Tiffany